Updated 20th September 2021

 German is studied for one year in lower key stage 2.
 This language was chosen as it is from the Germanic language family and has close links with the English language, providing opportunities for further study of etymology.
 It is a frequently studied foreign language with a wide range of available teaching resources.
 The school has also made links with a partner school in Osnabruck – Derby’s twin city, which means that the children will have meaningful opportunities to practice their written German when writing to German pupils.

-Spanish is studied for two terms in year five.
+Spanish is studied for one year in UKS2.
 This ensures that pupils have a basic foundation in Spanish preparing them for further study of the language should they go on to study it at Key Stage 3.
 Spanish is taught in several of the local secondary schools.
 Spanish is also considered more accessible than French as it is phonically regular.
 There are a wide range of teaching resources available to support the teaching of Spanish.

-Russian is taught over three terms in Year 6 in greater depth than the other languages studied.
+Russian is taught over one year in UKS2 in greater depth than the other languages studied.
 The school are lucky enough to employ a Russian speaking teaching assistant, with a ‘Teaching Russian as a Foreign Language Qualification’, who delivers Russian lessons with the support of qualified teachers.
 Russian has been chosen at it provides the children with the opportunity to study a language using a different alphabet, as well as being a local community language.
 This enables us to build on the knowledge that some of our pupils already have about Russian language, culture and traditions

 Slovak and Roma

-These are our most widely spoken community languages.
-Although there are currently no commercially available resources to support the teaching of these languages, the school is working in partnership with the local community and New Communities Achievement team to develop video-based resources to support pronunciation.
-The aim of teaching these languages is to strengthen links and appreciation of cultural diversity between children from different cultural backgrounds at the school.
-Roma teaching sits alongside our annual celebration of Gypsy, Roma and Traveller History Month and Slovak is taught for two weeks in lower key stage 2 and Year 5.
+Our annual celebration of Gypsy, Roma and Traveller History Month aims to strengthen links and appreciation of cultural diversity between children from different cultural backgrounds at the school.
+Roma is our most widely spoken community language.
+Although there are currently no commercially available resources to support the teaching of Roma, the school is working in partnership with the local community and New Communities Achievement team to develop video-based resources to support pronunciation.
+These will be used alongside our current teaching resources during Gypsy, Roma and Traveller History Month.